opencog/atomspace/opencog/object-atomese/README.md

 TODO
 ----
+* Change Filter to handle all the cases that PutLink does.
+* Change Unifier to reutnr LinkValue not Set
 * Handle SignLink See issue #2602
 * Handle Signatures in the pattern matcher, plus examples & tests.
 * Change BoolValue so it can create maskes from bit-specs!?